Performing Arts Scholarship Competition

 5th – 10th Places – $2,000

-Competition Update: Thea's 2020 Performing Arts Scholarship Competition Is Online-Only!
+Thea's 2021 Performing Arts Scholarship Competition is Online-Only!

 Singing, dancing or acting.
 No instrumental solos.
 Students may perform with an instrument, but their vocal abilities will be the only portion considered for judging.
 No a cappella performances.

 The video should not exceed two minutes in length.

 No props may be used in your audition video with the exception of a stool or chair.

 An accompanist or music is of course acceptable for use in your submitted audition video.